mrdale/digital-design-syllabi/src/files/Syllabi-Updated.md

 * Explain ES6 semantics and syntax additions
 * Use a transpiler
 * Test JavaScript in the Browser
-* Analyze JavaScript in NodeJS
+* Analyze JavaScript in Node.js

 #### Course Topics
 * OOP principles used for JavaScript coding practices.